Elder Abuse Statutes in Insurance Bad Faith Claims

 In Demand Letters

-When writing a demand letter on behalf of an elderly policyholder, specifically reference the Elder Abuse and Dependent Adult Civil Protection Act (Welfare & Institutions Code §15600 et seq.) and identify the specific conduct that may constitute elder financial abuse under §15610.30.
-Cite the enhanced remedies available under §15657, including attorney’s fees and the survival action.
-Make the insurer’s claims department and legal team confront the enhanced exposure in writing.
+A demand letter that formally asserts a statutory elder abuse cause of action is legal advocacy, and it is generally best drafted and sent by (or through) the policyholder’s attorney rather than a non-lawyer representative.
+Where a demand letter is prepared through counsel on behalf of an elderly policyholder, it will typically reference the Elder Abuse and Dependent Adult Civil Protection Act (Welfare & Institutions Code § 15600 et seq.) and identify the specific conduct that may constitute elder financial abuse under § 15610.30.
+The letter can point to the enhanced remedies potentially available under § 15657.5 — including mandatory attorney’s fees and the survival enhancement — so that the insurer’s claims department and legal team confront the potential exposure in writing.

 Filing a CDI Complaint